Privacy Policy

 Communications that we exchange with you, including when you contact us through the Service, social media, or otherwise.

-Questionnaire responses, such as you and your personal concerns, goals, hobbies, activities, education plans, communication preferences, Bloom Buddy preferences, and any other information that you choose to provide.
+Questionnaire Responses, such as your personal concerns, goals, hobbies, activities, education plans, communication preferences, Bloom Buddy preferences, and any other information that you choose to provide.

 Third-Party Sources.
 We may combine personal information we receive from you with personal information we obtain from other sources, such as: